 After you give your data and impact statement, ask a question and open the floor to the person who is receiving feedback.

-This type of question should be open ended and guide the person into thinking of a constructive way to navigate forward.
-For example, you could ask him, “What do you think our email turnaround process should look like moving forward?”
+This type of question should be open-ended and guide the person into thinking of a constructive way to proceed.
+For example, you could ask them, “What do you think our email turnaround process should look like moving forward?”

 Or you could make it a more general question for feedback response, like, “What are your thoughts?”
 By asking this question, you’ll open the door to your colleague’s ideas and create a solution to the problem together.

-To review, giving effective feedback should include a data point, impact statement, and question.
-Here are some examples of that formula.
+To review, once you have buy-in, giving effective feedback should include a data point, impact statement, and question.
+Here are some examples of that formula:

 “I noticed that you submitted the report without asking for my feedback (data point).
 I mention it because I think it’s important for me to know the data you decide to use (impact statement).
 What are your thoughts on that? (question)”